Fiol Law Group|Posted in Safety on August 14, 2019

 Concussions occur more often than any other type of brain injury.
 A concussion can occur when the brain sustains some kind of trauma, such as a blow to the head.
 It can also occur due to extreme kinetic forces.
 The gravitational forces in a car accident or amusement park ride, for example, could damage the brain and cause concussions.
 Although most concussions are minor traumatic brain injuries (TBIs), they can still pose significant problems to victims, including medical care and missed time at work.
-Before you get on a ride this summer or fall in Tampa, understand the potential risks of personal injuries.
+Our personal injury lawyers suggest, before going on a ride this summer, understand the potential risks of personal injuries.

 Can It Cause Brain Injury?